- Body & Beauty

 To relieve diarrhoea, drink a filtered mix of 1/4th teaspoon of ground nutmeg, ? teaspoon of ground coffee in one cup of water.

 Note: Home remedies should not be tried without consulting the physician.

 The best way to ‘store’ nutmeg.
 Store ground and whole nutmeg away from sunlight in airtight containers.
 Avoid storing over the stove, sink, near a window or near a source of heat or moisture as heat can cause the spice to stale quickly.
-Even though nutmeg is dry, it is heat sensitive and exposure to steam can increase the risk of bacterial or fungal contamination.
+Even though it is dry, it is heat sensitive and exposure to steam can increase the risk of bacterial or fungal contamination.
 If stored in a freezer and repeatedly removed for use, condensation will form, which will accelerate loss of flavour and aroma.
 Ground nutmeg keeps best in the dark.
-If the nutmeg you buy comes in a clear bottle, consider transferring to a brown glass jar or opaque container.
+If buy it in a clear bottle, consider transferring it to a brown glass jar or opaque container.
 Ground nutmeg should have a pungent, spicy scent and should be a light fluffy powder, not sticky, clumpy or odourless.